ysharplanguage/System.Text.Languages/README.md

 The sign of **`Index`** indicates the linguistic origin of the **`Symbol`**: either negative or zero for language builtins (ie, operators, special signs, keywords, etc, that pertain to the language's definition) or strictly positive for programmer-defined symbols (ie, identifiers encountered in programs).

-There are exactly 8 language builtins (aka "core symbols") common to all LISP-ish languages, 2 of which are optionally defined *semantically*:
+There are exactly 8 language builtins (aka "core symbols") common to all LISP-ish languages implemented thanks to the facility presented here, 2 of which are optionally defined *semantically*:

 #### Core symbols